SambhavDeev/Pneumonia-Detection-Model/README.md

 ---

 ## Model Overview
-The prediction model was trained using a **Convolutional Neural Network (CNN)** architecture implemented in **TensorFlow/Keras**.
+The prediction model was trained using a **Convolutional Neural Network (CNN) VGG19** architecture implemented in **TensorFlow/Keras**.
 The model was trained on a dataset of chest X-ray images categorized into two classes:
 - **Pneumonia**
 - **Normal**